 - avoid eating large meals.

-Risk factors for coronary artery disease include high blood pressure and cholesterol levels, tobacco smoking, diabetes, excess weight, and low levels of physical activity.
+Risk factors for coronary artery disease include smoking, high blood pressure and cholesterol levels, diabetes, excess weight, and low levels of physical activity.
 Hence, the following lifestyle changes can help to minimise angina symptoms and improve your heart’s health:

 - control high blood pressure or high blood cholesterol levels